tpm2-software/tpm2-tools/man/tpm2_create.1.md

-tpm2_create 8 "AUGUST 2017" Linux "User Manuals"
+tpm2_create 1 "AUGUST 2017" tpm2-tools
 ==================================================

 NAME
 ----

-tpm2_create(8) - create an object that can be loaded into a TPM using tpm2_load.
+tpm2_create(1) - create an object that can be loaded into a TPM using tpm2_load.
 The object will need to be loaded before it may be used.

 SYNOPSIS